 - when supervisors should visit and observe lone workers

 - knowing where lone workers are, with pre-agreed intervals of regular contact, using phones, radios, email etc

 - other devices for raising the alarm, operated manually or automatically

 - a reliable system to ensure a lone worker has returned to their base once they have completed their task

 Regularly test these systems and all emergency procedures to ensure lone workers can be contacted if a problem or emergency is identified.

 How can the risk be managed or reduced

 Lone Worker devices

 There are a number of innovative products available to assist lone workers on the market.
-With so many options, the process of choosing a lone worker device that is fit for purpose can be a task in itself.
-Reactec’s RASOR devise is best suited to mobile workers who may face environmental risks but not social risks.
-Considered a companion devise to offer lone worker as an additional service as opposed to a critical service.
+With so many options, the process of choosing a lone worker device that is fit for purpose can be a daunting task.
+Reactec’s RASOR device is best suited to mobile workers who may face environmental risks but not social risks; it's considered a companion device to offer lone workers as an additional service, as opposed to a critical service.